Containerised wastewater treatment plant for a winery

 Since the grape harvest is seasonal, the winery Castell produces different amounts of wastewater.
 During the harvest, the amount of wastewater is between 35 and 45 m³ per day.
 Afterwards, the company concentrates on the production of ice wine.
 Until Christmas, therefore, about 10 to 15 m³ of wastewater are produced per day.
 The containerised wastewater treatment plant for the winery must therefore be able to compensate for the fluctuating wastewater flows.

-At the beginning, a screening screw filters all coarse components such as small branches, cores, or shell residues out of the wastewater.
+At the beginning, a drum screen filters all coarse components such as small branches, cores, or shell residues out of the wastewater.
 Then the wastewater flows into a buffer, which mixes it with aeration.
 There, a small biological treatment already takes place.
 From the buffer, the wastewater flows into the fixed-bed reactor.
 This reactor reduces the COD and BOD5 to the required tenth by using microorganisms.
 After a ClearFox® lamella clarifier separates the clearwater from the sludge, the latter flows into a sludge storage tank.
 An integrated aeration system prevents thickening at intervals and thus facilitates extraction.

 The winery Castell opted for the ClearFox® solution with fixed-bed reactor, as it compensates for the fluctuating inflows much better than the existing SBR process.
 Even with varying dirt loads, the microorganisms treat the wastewater reliably.
 For this project, the ClearFox® team took over the complete planning of the project, the construction of the wastewater treatment plant, the delivery, the installation and commissioning on site and the training of the employees.